jklemens90/Terraform/Three Tier Architecture/README.md

 Other notable implementations include Active Directory and Appstream.

+*Production* instances are located in their own VPC.
+Active Directory domain controllers/administration instances and an AppStream fleet are located in a Shared Services VPC.
+A transit gateway is used to allow communication between the VPCs.

 A Lambda function (written in Python) that automates snapshots of EBS volumes for servers on a nightly basis.
 This lambda function is triggered by an EventBridge scheduler.

 -------------------------------------------------------------------------------------